mmmmmtasty/PiZeroDoorbell/README.md

 `nano ./PiZeroDoorbell/config/doorbell_config.json`

-- Edit the 'doorbell_mac' to be the lower-cased MAC address of the Amazon Dash button.
+- Edit the ['amazon_dash']['mac_address'] to be the lower-cased MAC address of the Amazon Dash button.
-- Edit the 'doorbell_uri' to be the URL to retrieve the doorbell mp3 file from
+- Edit the ['sonos']['doorbell_uri'] to be the URL to retrieve the doorbell mp3 file from
-- Edit the 'doorbell_volume' to be something sensible for the size of your house/location of your Sonos players
+- Edit the ['sonos']['volume'] to be something sensible for the size of your house/location of your Sonos players
+- If you require email, update the email settings with your easy-smtp.com login details (free to create an account)
+- If you want to use your Hue lights for alerting, run:

+`sudo python ./PiZeroDoorbell/hue_setup.py`

 ### Test to make sure both of the scripts involved run properly